Exploser/Exploser/README.md

 - Web Development with Ruby & MERN stack.

 ## 👯 I’m Working on ...
-- A Dynamic Portfolio website
-- a RPG-Game in GameMaker Studio 2
-- Spotify Trivia Web-App
+- A Spotify Music controller using ESP8266

 ## 📫 How to reach me:
 - Instagram: [@Expl0ser](https://www.instagram.com/expl0ser/)